A Credible Identifying Witness (aka Credible Witness) is a method of identity verification whereby a witness validates another person's identity.

 - When they join the meeting, they can view the video feeds but cannot access any documents or tools.

-Depending on your user type, you may have access to some or all of the following related resources.
-Be sure you are logged in to the Knowledge Base to view all of the articles available to you!
+Depending on your user type, you may have access to some or all of the related resources below.

 - Notaries: Credible Witness Process for Notaries